iandareid/APC-prop-data-converter/README.md

 # APC-prop-data-converter
-This takes a .dat file from APC and outputs the SI thrust and torque coefficients.
+This takes the .dat format provided by APC for their propellers and converts the power and thrust coefficients to SI units.
+## Purpose

+This allows for an easy way for finding motor model coefficients for simulating the propeller.